Mamiya/Sekor Auto XTL

-Mamiya is today famous for it's professional medium format cameras which provided generations of professional photographers with a more affordable alternative to Hasselblad.
+These days Mamiya is most famous for it's professional medium format cameras which have provided generations of professional photographers with a more affordable alternative to Hasselblad.
 Mamiya is now part of Phase One, but Mamiya DNA can still be clearly seen in the current generation of Phase One cameras.
 But throughout the 50s, 60s, 70s and 80s Mamiya made a wide range of 35mm cameras too.
-Mamiya was never a major player in the 35mm market in the way there were in the medium format market, but they never-the-less produced a variety of very innovative and satisfying designs.
+Mamiya was never a major player in the 35mm market in the way there were in the medium format market, but they never-the-less produced a variety of very innovative and interesting designs.

-When one of the minor camera makers wants to compete with the big boys, they can't rely on a cadre of loyal customers to sell their wears to.
-In order to compete they have to find a way to differentiate themselves from the majors, and this generally involves going on one of two directions: they must either compete on price; or they must innovate to give their cameras a 'unique selling point' (or U.S.P.) that the set-in-their-ways majors would never think of.
+When one of the minor camera makers wants to compete with the big boys, they can't rely on large crowds of loyal customers to sell their wears to.
+If they want to tempt customers away from more famous brands they have to work hard to differentiate themselves, and this generally involves going on one of two directions: they must either compete on price; or they must innovate to give their cameras a 'unique selling point' (or U.S.P.) that the set-in-their-ways majors would never think of.